Division Employee Resources

 In addition, our Canon Fellowships provide staff members with the opportunity to explore other areas of the university as they develop their professional aspirations.
 Staff are also nominated for our annual awards, which are presented at an end-of-the-year recognition event.
 Each year, these awards showcase the involvement and strengths of many employees.

-For more information about professional development opportunities or getting involved with Student Affairs, please contact Kelly Olson at email@example.com or 815-753-6112.
+For more information about professional development opportunities or getting involved with Student Affairs, please contact Meg Junk at email@example.com for more information.

 If you have a question related to human resources, please contact Human Resource Services or call 815-753-6000 for more information.

-If you have a question related to the budget, please contact Ginny Meo, executive director for budget and fiscal affairs, at firstname.lastname@example.org or 815-753-1575 for more information.
+If you have a question related to the budget, please contact Abby Lund, Director of Budget, Financial Analysis and Human Resources, at firstname.lastname@example.org for more information.